 If you prefer CBD over THC, you do not need to necessarily take in a lot of THC to get the benefit of the Entourage Effect.
 As we wrote above, a high quality, full plant extract CBD product will contain a small amount of THC and other cannabinoids, thereby giving you the Entourage Effect.

 CBD isolates and products infused with CBD isolate are great too.
 These products are ideal for people who absolutely cannot have any THC in their system — athletes and workers who have to take drug tests.

 Even with definitive research on medical cannabis, there’s no way to predict how it will affect you.
 Sadly, this leaves it mainly up to an educated guess, followed by careful trial and error.

 With this in mind, just start with small doses and see how you feel.
 Work your way up and eventually, you’ll find a balance.

 Medical cannabis is a new frontier.
-As more and more doctors and patients use it for improving health, the answers and standards for its use will become more obvious.
+As more and more doctors and patients use it for improving life, the answers and standards for its use will become more obvious.